firemodels/fds/Utilities/Firebot/README.txt

 # firebot_linux.sh

+    This is the primary Firebot automated test script used on Linux with a queueing system (e.g., TORQUE).
+    This script is invoked via crontab (details below).

+# firebot_mac.sh

-    This is the primary Firebot automated test script used on Linux.
+    This is the primary Firebot automated test script used on Mac OS X.
     This script is invoked via crontab (details below).

 # /usr/local/bin/run-one (from https://launchpad.net/ubuntu/+source/run-one)